CorporateVault LogoCorporateVault

 🔍 Forensic Indicators of "Inventory Window Dressing"

-Investigators look for these signals where a seller is trying to hide obsolescence:
+Investigators look for these signals where a seller is trying to hide obsolescence or inflate the "Peg" for a working capital adjustment:

-• "Internal" Sales: Finding that the company "Sold" its slow-moving stock to a Related Party just before the audit to reset the "Aging" clock.
+• "Internal" Resale Schemes: Finding that the company "Sold" its slow-moving stock to a related party or a third party right before the audit to reset the "Aging" clock (making the stock look "New").

 🏛️ The Vault: Real-World Reference Files